Remi-C/Remi-C.github.io/_posts/2017-04-01-gyro_wine_cave.md

 In fact, there are two wheels, one for red wine (12 bottles), and one for white wine (6 bottles).

-Starting from this ideas, there are many desing possibilities opening up, i tried to lay some in my schematics.
+Starting from these ideas, there are many design possibilities opening up, i tried to lay some in my schematics.

-Devil is in the details, especially considering the refrigeration part (pelletier effect with feedback loop).
+Devil is in the details, especially considering the refrigeration part (Pelletier effect with feedback loop).
-As another reference to wine world, I thought of cork lining for the inside walls, as cork is a perfect material in this case : it dampens vibration, it isolates from outside temperature, and regulates moisture level!
+As another reference to wine world, I thought of cork lining for the inside walls, as cork is a perfect material in this case: it dampens vibration, it isolates from outside temperature, and regulates moisture level!

 Overall it is a nice design experiment, along a good woodworking challenge,